Royal New Zealand Navy: Naval Patrol Force

 Inshore patrol vessel HMNZS Taupo (P3570).

 The Patrol Force consists of two offshore patrol vessels (OPVs) and two inshore patrol vessels (IPVs).
 The Patrol Force is responsible for policing New Zealand's Exclusive Economic Zone, one of the largest in the world.
 In addition, the Patrol Force provides assistance to a range of civilian government agencies, including the Department of Conservation, New Zealand Customs and Police, Ministry of Fisheries and others.
-Originally two OPVs and four IPVs were acquired under Project Protector, but two of the four were sold to Ireland in 2022.
+Originally two OPVs and four IPVs were acquired under Project Protector, but two of the four IPVs were sold to Ireland in 2022.
 The Patrol Force in 2025 consists of: